gitlabhq/gitlabhq/doc/development/ux_guide/components.md

 ### Placement

-* Dialog modals should always be the center of the screen horizontally and have **72px** from the top of the screen.
+* Dialog modals should always be the center of the screen horizontally and be positioned **72px** from the top.

 | Dialog with 2 actions | Dialog with 3 actions | Special confirmation |
 | --------------------- | --------------------- | -------------------- |
 | ![two-actions](img/modals-general-confimation-dialog.png) | ![three-actions](img/modals-three-buttons.png) | ![spcial-confirmation](img/modals-special-confimation-dialog.png) |

+> TODO: Special case for dialog modal.

 ---